wabwirevalentine/attendance-tracker/README.md

 Your goal is to finish this attendance tracker app by completing the TODOs in each file.

+The video below will give you a quick sneak into how your app is expected to look like:

 ---

 ## 🛠️ TODO Checklist